Second Battle of El Alamein: D + 10: 2 November

-After the Brigade's action, Brigadier Gentry of 6th New Zealand Brigade went ahead to survey the scene.
-On seeing Brigadier Currie asleep on a stretcher, he approached him saying, "Sorry to wake you John, but I'd like to know where your tanks are?"
+After the Brigade's action, Brigadier Gentry of the 6th New Zealand Brigade went ahead to survey the scene.
+On seeing Currie asleep on a stretcher, he approached him saying, "Sorry to wake you John, but I'd like to know where your tanks are?"
 Currie waved his hand at a group of tanks around him and replied "There they are".
 Gentry said "I don't mean your headquarters tanks, I mean your armoured regiments.
 Where are they?"
 Currie waved his arm and again replied, "There are my armoured regiments, Bill".

-The brigade had sacrificed itself upon the gun line and caused great damage but had failed to create the gap for the 1st Armoured Division to pass through; however, soon after dawn 1st Armoured Division started to deploy and the remains of 9th Armoured Brigade came under its command.
-2nd Armoured Brigade came up behind the 9th, and by mid-morning 8th Armoured Brigade had come up on its left, ordered to advance to the south-west.
-In heavy fighting during the day the British armour made little further progress.
-At 11:00 on 2 November, the remains of 15th Panzer, 21st Panzer and Littorio divisions counter-attacked 1st Armoured Division and the remains of 9th Armoured Brigade, which by that time had dug in with a screen of anti-tank guns and artillery together with intensive air support.
-The counter-attack failed under a blanket of shells and bombs, resulting in a loss of some 100 tanks.
+The brigade had sacrificed itself upon the gun line and caused great damage but had failed to create the gap for the 1st Armoured Division to pass through.
+Soon after dawn the 1st Armoured Division started to deploy and the remains of the 9th Armoured Brigade came under its command.
+The 2nd Armoured Brigade came up behind the 9th and by mid-morning the 8th Armoured Brigade had come up on its left, ordered to advance to the south-west.
+In determined fighting during the day the British armour made little further progress.
+At 11:00 on 2 November, the remains of the 15th Panzer Division, 21st Panzer Division and the Littorio Division counter-attacked the 1st Armoured Division and the remnants of the 9th Armoured Brigade, which by that time had dug in with a screen of anti-tank guns and artillery together with intensive air support.
+The counter-attack failed under a blanket of shells and bombs at a cost of about 100 tanks.